silverstripe/cwp/docs/en/02_Features/01_Solr_search/03_Basic_usage.md

 ### Querying

-To find out more about querying and how to write more complex queries, visit the [official fulltext search documentation](https://github.com/silverstripe/silverstripe-fulltextsearch/blob/master/docs/en/04_querying.md).
+To find out more about querying and how to write more complex queries, visit the main [fulltextsearch module documentation](https://github.com/silverstripe/silverstripe-fulltextsearch/blob/master/docs/en/04_querying.md).

 ### Indexing Multiple Classes